If you are struggling to log in, we’ve compiled some tips which might help you.

 The pros and cons of junior ISAs

-Turning 18 is possibly one of the most exciting times in your life.
-Suddenly, you're hurtling towards adulthood and you're about to experience a lot of change.
+Turning 18 is possibly one of the most exciting times in your child's life.
+Suddenly, they're hurtling towards adulthood and they're about to experience a lot of change.

-We've pulled together a list of the benefits of junior ISAs (JISAs) and the things to keep in mind, so you know what to expect if you do choose a JISA.
+One of those options is the junior ISA (JISA).
+We've pulled together a list of the benefits of JISAs and the things to keep in mind, so you know what to expect if you do choose a JISA.

-Junior ISAs are long-term, tax-free savings accounts for children.
-They can be opened for any child under 18 years old (under 16 years old for a OneFamily Junior ISA) who doesn't have a Child Trust Fund, but only by the child's parents or legal guardians.
-If a child does have a Child Trust Fund, it can be transferred into a JISA.
+JISAs are long-term, tax-free savings accounts for children.
+They can be opened for any child under 18 years old (under 16 years old for a OneFamily JISA) who doesn't have a child trust fund, but only by the child's parents or legal guardians.
+If a child does have a child trust fund, it can be transferred into a JISA.

 What are the pros of junior ISAs?

-There are many good reasons to open a junior ISA and start saving for your child's future.
+There are many good reasons to open a JISA and start saving for your child's future.
 Making this decision early could give your child a boost at the start of adulthood by helping them to pay for higher education, driving lessons or even to take their first step on the housing ladder.
-Here are some of the main advantages of opening a junior ISA.
+Here are some of the main advantages of opening a JISA.

 Junior ISAs are tax-efficient

-When your child turns 18 and is able to take the money out of their junior ISA, they won’t pay tax on any interest or returns.
+When your child turns 18 and is able to take the money out of their JISA, they won’t pay tax on any interest or returns.

-There are two types of Junior ISAs: stocks and shares JISAs, and cash JISAs.
+There are two types of JISAs: stocks and shares JISAs, and cash JISAs.

 Stocks and shares JISAs invest your money in the stock market.
-They have good potential to grow over the long term.
-In fact, in every 18-year period over the last 50 years, stocks and shares have grown more than cash accounts.
-However, even though they've performed well in the past, there's still a chance your child might get back less money than has been put in.
+They have good potential to grow over the long term but there's still a chance your child might get back less money than has been put in.

-With cash junior ISAs your money is protected, since it isn't invested in the stock market.
+With cash JISAs your money is protected, since it isn't invested in the stock market.
 It will grow by earning interest like current accounts do.

 Money in a junior ISA is locked in